Pineywoods Psychological Services

 Insurance Policy

-Dr. Kroll accepts direct payment (i.e., "in-network") from Blue Cross Blue Shield, Tricare, Medicare, VA, and CHAMP VA, Dr. McCleary accepts reimbursement from BCBS, Tricare, CHAMP VA and Medicare, and Ms. Sieja accepts direct payment from Medicare.
+Drs.
+Kroll and Summers accept direct payment (i.e., "in-network") from Blue Cross Blue Shield PPO, Tricare, Medicare, the Veterans Healthcare Administration (Community Care), and CHAMP VA, Ms. Eastepp accepts direct payment from BCBS and Medicare, and Ms. Sieja accepts direct payment from Medicare.
 For in-network payors, you will be responsible for the copay amount (after any deductible) at the time of the service.
+Please remember at the beginning of each year or when you get a new plan, your deductible will be due before your insurance plan will cover any fees.

-We are an out-of-network provider for other insurance companies.
-This means that the full fee payment is due at each session, and in most cases you will receive reimbursement for all or a portion of this directly from your insurance company after you file your claim.
+We are an out-of-network provider for other insurance companies, including most HMOs.
+This means that the full fee payment is due at each session, and you may receive reimbursement for all or a portion of this directly from your insurance company after you file your claim.
 A receipt detailing services rendered will be provided to assist you in filing.
 For some policies, these payments can be counted toward your deductible.

 Ultimately, it is your responsibility to verify your insurance requirements.

-To help you clarify your coverage, contact your insurance company and inquire about reimbursement for mental health services (sometimes called Behavioral Health services) provided by a Licensed Clinical Psychologist or a Licensed Clinical Social Worker for the appropriate procedure (see codes below).
-Make sure to specify the type of provider you will see (Psychologist or Social Worker, LCSW) as this will impact your reimbursement rate.
+To help you clarify your coverage, contact your insurance company and inquire about reimbursement for mental health services (sometimes called Behavioral Health services) provided by a Licensed Clinical Psychologist, a Licensed Clinical Social Worker or a Licensed Professional Counselor for the appropriate procedure (see codes below).
+Make sure to specify the type of provider you will see (Psychologist, Counselor or Social Worker/LCSW) as this will impact your reimbursement rate.
 It is important that you determine if your plan has specific requirements for out-of-network providers.
 For some plans, you may need to meet a deductible prior to coverage starting.
 In this case, the session fee will go toward meeting this deductible, and you will use the invoice provided to verify this to your company.

-Call the number on the back of your card (there may be a separate number for "Behavioral Health") and ask for the procedure for filing for "out-of-network reimbursement," as well as the exact amount they will reimburse you for seeing a Clinical Psychologist or a Licensed Clinical Social Worker (depending on which of our providers you are seeing) for the following procedural codes:
+Call the number on the back of your card (there may be a separate number for "Behavioral Health") and ask for the procedure for filing for "out-of-network reimbursement," as well as the exact amount they will reimburse you for seeing a Clinical Psychologist or a Licensed Clinical Social Worker or a Licensed Professional Counselor (depending on which of our providers you are seeing) for the following procedural codes:

 90791 (Intake)